No Summer or Day

 Instead, they refocused the engines into lances of fire downward, and stayed aloft against Earth’s gravity well - falling forever but never quite making it.

-The harder Earth burned, the harder it rained on the ships.
-No longer in orbit where velocity forward matched acceleration downward, they had slowed to become thrust counterweight, holding the engines below as their electromagnetic lenses tightened the nozzle into a beam of fire.
+No longer where velocity forward matched acceleration downward, they had slowed to become thrust counterweight, holding the engines below as their electromagnetic lenses tightened the nozzle into a beam of fire.

 Children stared in awe.
 Tabitha stared in detachment.
-Screams could not reach Earth.
+Her scream could not reach Earth.
 But neither could the screams reach Tabitha.